yashketkar/yashketkar/README.md

 Hey there :wave:

 I'm Yash Ketkar.
-I'm a software engineer and currently working on Prime Video at Amazon.
+I'm a software engineer and am currently working on Prime Video at Amazon.

 Reach out to me at yash@yashketkar.com